Infante Luis Fernando of Spain: Marriage rumors and exile

 Unable to reside either in Spain or France, Luis Fernando moved to Lisbon.
-In March 1926 he was arrested at the Portuguese-Spanish border disguised as a woman.
+On 24 March 1926 he was arrested at the Portuguese-Spanish border at Algarve, disguised as a woman.
 Some smuggled goods were found in his possession, but no drugs.
 In 1927 he allegedly travelled to Italy in the company of Portuguese poet António Botto.

 In 1929 it was reported that Luis Fernando was engaged to Mabelle Gilman Corey, a Broadway actress and the former wife of William E. Corey, a steel magnate.
 The marriage never took place.

 Marriage

 In July 1930 an engagement was announced between Luis Fernando and Marie Constance Charlotte Say (25 August 1857, Verrières-le-Buisson - 15 July 1943, Paris), granddaughter of Louis Auguste Say and widow of Prince Henri Amédée de Broglie and the owner of the Château de Chaumont.
 Luis Fernando was 41 years old, while Marie was 72 years old.

 Marie's nephew, François de Cossé, 11th Duke of Brissac, brought a lawsuit on behalf of her family before the Tribunal de grande instance of the Seine to try to stop the wedding.
 He claimed that his aunt was mentally incompetent.
 Marie claimed that she had thought about the marriage twelve years earlier, but had delayed on account of her grandchildren.
 The court determined that a nephew had no legal right to oppose the marriage of an aunt.
 It appointed a commission of three doctors to investigate Marie's mental state and confirmed a judicial administrator appointed on 7 July to manage Marie's estate.

 On 19 September 1930 Luis Fernando and Marie married in a civil ceremony in a London registry office.
 On 4 October 1930 they were married in a religious ceremony in the Cathedral of San Siro in Sanremo on the Italian Riviera.
 After their wedding Luis Fernando and Marie lived in Sanremo in a house given to Luis Fernando by his mother.
 In February 1935 Luis Fernando was again expelled from France.
 He had been arrested in a vice squad raid.

 Luis Fernando's wife Marie died in 1943.
 He spent the next two years in a Paris nursing home where he died in 1945.
 He is buried at the Église du Cœur Immaculé de Marie, 51bis rue de la Pompe, in Paris.